atueda/ReactionCount/README.md

 # section creator

-This is a python script for creating section and add channel in Slack.
+This is a python script for count reaction in channel in Slack.

 ## Prerequisites
 Make sure you have python3 installed in your system.